gsmservice-pl/messaging-sdk-python/README.md

 s = Client(debug_logger=logging.getLogger("gsmservice_gateway"))
 ```

-You can also enable a default debug logger by setting an environment variable `CLIENT_DEBUG` to true.
+You can also enable a default debug logger by setting an environment variable `GATEWAY_API_DEBUG` to true.
 <!-- End Debugging [debug] -->

 <!-- Placeholder for Future Speakeasy SDK Sections -->